In-Service 401(k) Rollover

 - The account holder must have been disabled.

-In addition to the criteria for eligibility, employer guidelines differ whether an employee can resume a 401(k) after a rollover.
+In addition to the eligibility criteria, employer guidelines differ on whether an employee can resume a 401(k) after a rollover.
 While most employers allow it, they also require that the employee waits for some period before resuming.

 Pros & Cons of an In-Service Rollover